testcraftsman/testpool/docs/source/quickstart.rst

 KVM Installation
 ----------------

-For this quick start guide, we'll need a single VM named test.template running on a KVM system.
+For this quick start guide, we'll need a single VM named test.template on the hypervisor off and ready to be cloned.
 What the VM is running is not important and there are good instructions on the internet for setting up a KVM hypervisor and creating a VM.
 This section will provide references to these sites.

 For installing KVM on Ubuntu 16.04, refer to this site https://help.ubuntu.com/community/KVM/Installation.
 Once complete, you will need the following
 information: